 Grant Green (g) James Spaulding (as) Joe Henderson (ts) McCoy Tyner (p) Bob Cranshaw (b) Elvin Jones (d)

 Grant Green was so busy in the Blue Note studios as the label’s house guitarist during 1961-65 that some of his sessions were not originally released until after his 1979 death.
-Still, it is surprising that Solid had to wait so long to be made available for it features the guitarist with quite an all-star group, one that might have been a bit taken for granted at the time but is quite timeless.
+Still, it is surprising that Solid had to wait so long to be made available for it features the jazz artist with quite an all-star group, one that might have been a bit taken for granted at the time but is quite timeless.

-During his prime years, Green had an instantly recognizable style, one that emphasized single-note hornlike lines over chords.
+During his prime years, Grant Green had an instantly recognizable style, one that emphasized single-note hornlike lines over chords.
 He was quite versatile, sounding equally comfortable with organ groups, in a quartet where he was the only “horn,” or with all-star groups, whether playing straight ahead jazz, hard bop, Latin, spirituals or even “Tumbling Tumbleweeds” and “I Want To Hold My Hand.”

-Solid teams Green with tenor-saxophonist Joe Henderson, altoist James Spaulding, pianist McCoy Tyner, bassist Bob Cranshaw, and drummer Elvin Jones.
+Solid teams Grant Green with tenor-saxophonist Joe Henderson, altoist James Spaulding, pianist McCoy Tyner, bassist Bob Cranshaw, and drummer Elvin Jones.
 Listeners not familiar with this album and who think of Tyner and Jones during the era as being primarily John Coltrane’s sidemen will be a bit surprised at how easily and naturally they adapt themselves to this straight ahead music.

 Joe Henderson has long been recognized as one of the all-time greats but James Spaulding is often overlooked.
 Check out his extensive solo on “Minor League,” a medium-tempo Duke Pearson blues.
-Spaulding set the standard for the entire album, making one wonder why, unlike Henderson, Tyner, Jones and of course Green, he never had the opportunity to lead his own album for Blue Note.
+Spaulding set the standard for the entire album, making one wonder why, unlike Henderson, Tyner, Jones and of course Grant Green, he never had the opportunity to lead his own album for Blue Note.

-After Spaulding lays down the gauntlet, the solos by Green, Henderson and Tyner keep the momentum flowing on “Minor League.”
+After Spaulding lays down the gauntlet, the solos by Grant Green, Henderson and Tyner keep the momentum flowing on “Minor League.”
 George Russell’s “Ezz-thetic” (his take on “What Is This Thing Called Love”) is taken at a raging tempo.
-Green manages to sound bluesy, Spaulding is passionate, and Henderson, Tyner and Jones all make memorable statements.
+Grant Green manages to sound bluesy, Spaulding is passionate, and Henderson, Tyner and Jones all make memorable statements.

 The guitarist’s “Grant’s Tune” is an inventive soul jazz piece that has the flavor of the Mid East while Sonny Rollins “Solid” gives the musicians an opportunity to dig into the boppish number.
 Joe Henderson’s “The Kicker,” with its memorable melody line, should be played more often.
 Both of the saxophonists excel on that piece.